LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

  ---
  - How to add a description to a Spark job:
    - spark.sparkContext.setJobDescription("job description")
+   - Note: in Spark 3.0, when using Spark SQL/Dataframes: "job description" will be displayed in SQL tab
-   - see also: spark.sparkContext.setJobGroup(groupId: String,description: String,interruptOnCancel: Boolean)
+   - See also: spark.sparkContext.setJobGroup(groupId: String,description: String,interruptOnCancel: Boolean)

  ---
  Salting SQL joins to work around problems with data skew on large tables, exmaple: